Stairs. Entry group. Materials. Doors. Locks. Design

 • How to grow asters from seeds at home

-When to sow asters - the timing of sowing seeds
+When to sow asters - timing of sowing seeds

-• Varieties of late flowering - after 130 days.
+• Late flowering varieties - after 130 days.

 They usually bloom until frost.
-These beauties are not afraid of cold, so you can plant seedlings in the Urals in May.
-It is desirable that by the time of planting in open ground, the seedlings should be one month old, small, about 6 cm, with good roots.
+These beauties are not afraid of the cold, so seedlings can be planted in the Urals in May.
+It is desirable that by the time of planting in open ground the seedlings should be one month old, small, about 6 cm, with good roots.

-Given all this knowledge, determine the timing of sowing.
+Taking into account all this knowledge, determine the sowing time.
 I always sow aster in early April at home.
-In the greenhouse, you can also sow seeds at this time.
+You can also sow seeds in the greenhouse at this time.

-If there is a place on the windows or a heated greenhouse, then you can sow an aster in March.
-But you don't need to do this before.
-Shoots will reach for the light, which is still small, become thinner, lay down and wither later.
-There was such an experience.
+If you have space on the windows or a heated greenhouse, you can sow aster in March.
+But there is no need to do this even earlier.
+The seedlings will be drawn to the light, which is still not enough, they will become thinner, fall down and then wither.
+I had such an experience.

 Sowing

-Aster seeds are quite large, they can be spread out less often.
-I sow first in small containers, then I plant them in separate cups or small boxes.
-Astra is not afraid of transplantation, in a spacious pot it builds up the root system.
+Aster seeds are quite large and can be spread out sparser.
+I sow first in small containers, then plant them in separate cups or small boxes.
+Astra is not afraid of transplantation; it grows its root system in a spacious pot.

-The soil can be purchased or prepared by yourself.
-I usually take garden soil, add humus, purchased soil, ash, you can sand.
-To get a light soil that passes air and water well.
+You can buy the soil or prepare it yourself.
+I usually take garden soil, add humus, purchased soil, ash, or maybe sand.
+To create a light soil that allows air and water to pass through well.

-Aster seeds quickly lose their germination capacity, it is better to take completely fresh ones.
+Aster seeds quickly lose their viability; it is better to take them completely fresh.
 In the second year, half of the seeds may not sprout.

-As soon as a couple of true leaves appear, you can sit down.
-The seedlings of the aster are strong, but fragile at the point of transition of the stem into the root.
-Therefore, at first we wet the ground well, and after half an hour you can carefully remove small asters with a match or a toothpick and plant them in large prepared cups.
+As soon as a couple of true leaves appear, you can plant them.
+Aster seedlings are strong, but fragile at the junction of the stem and the root.
+Therefore, first we wet the soil well, and after half an hour you can carefully remove the small asters with a match or a toothpick and plant them in prepared large cups.

-Asters are watered infrequently, but plentifully.
-Seedling containers must have drainage in order to excess water could drain.
-It is impossible to fill the aster with water, otherwise it may get sick with a black leg and die.
+Asters are watered infrequently, but abundantly.
+Containers for seedlings must have drainage so that excess water could have drained.
+You cannot fill the aster with water, otherwise you may get sick with blackleg and die.

 Seedlings usually grow well.
-If you have prepared good soil before sowing, then there is no point in fertilizing.
-But with poor land, you can water your seedlings with bio-fertilizer a week after transplanting.
+If you have prepared good soil before sowing, there is no point in using fertilizers.
+But if the soil is poor, you can water your seedlings with biofertilizer a week after transplanting.
 You can pour infusion of ash.

-You don't need to use nitrogen fertilizers.
-Otherwise, there will be huge green bushes, and flowering will come later and will not please at all in terms of quality.
+There is no need to get carried away with nitrogen fertilizers.
+Otherwise, there will be huge green bushes, and flowering will come later and will not please you at all with quality.

 Planting seedlings and care

-In a typical Ural spring, aster seedlings can be transplanted outside in mid-late May.
-But in order for young plants to tolerate the transplant well and possible cold snaps, it is necessary to harden them.
-In early April, start taking seedlings outside.
+In a normal Ural spring, aster seedlings can be transplanted outside in mid-to-late May.
+But in order for young plants to withstand replanting and possible cold snaps well, they must be hardened off.
+In early April, begin to take the seedlings outside.
 If growing in a greenhouse, open the doors on warm days.

 Such seedlings can be planted in a permanent place

-I plant high cut asters at a distance of 25-30 cm from each other.
+I plant tall cutting asters at a distance of 25-30 cm from each other.
 They branch well and form many shoots with flowers.
-I plant low, curb ones closer, about 15-20 cm from each other.
-Then growing, they bloom in a continuous carpet.
+I plant low, border ones closer, about 15-20 cm from each other.
+Then, growing, they bloom in a continuous carpet.

 Groups of flowers of the same color look interesting.
-And low ones can be planted in different colors, there will be a colorful border or island.
+And low ones can be planted with different colors, there will be a variegated border or an island.
 For beautiful lush flowering, remove old flowers in time.

-A week after planting seedlings, I water with infusion of ash or biofertilizer.
-Spring and early summer are dry, the rains do not indulge us.
-In order not to constantly run with a watering can, immediately after watering the flowers, mulch with hay, grass, sawdust, wood chips.
-So the work of both weeding and loosening will decrease.
-And for good flowering asters need to be loosened frequently.
+A week after planting the seedlings, I water it with ash infusion or biofertilizer.
+Spring and early summer are dry, and we don’t get much rain.
+In order not to constantly run around with a watering can, immediately after watering the flowers, mulch them with hay, grass, sawdust, and wood chips.
+This will reduce the work of both weeding and loosening.
+And for good flowering Asters need to be loosened frequently.
 Although in general it is a very unpretentious flower.

 Possible difficulties with growing seedlings:

-• Asters did not rise at all or grow poorly, die.
+• The asters have not sprouted at all or are growing poorly and are dying.
 Sow again, don't waste time.
 Check the expiration date of store-bought seeds to make sure they are fresh.
-Try soaking your seeds for a day in ash (a spoonful in a glass of water) or aloe juice (dilute in half with water).
+Try soaking your seeds for a day in ash (a spoon in a glass of water) or aloe juice (diluted in half with water).
 And be sure to change the soil, disinfect it with pink potassium permanganate or a biofungicide (for example: Fitosporin-M).

 • Asters suffer from fusarium.
 To do this, do not fertilize them with manure!
-And do not plant after nightshade (tomatoes, potatoes, physalis).
-You can not plant asters after gladioli, carnations, tulips, levkoy and themselves!
+And do not plant after nightshades (tomatoes, potatoes, physalis).
+You cannot plant asters after gladioli, carnations, tulips, gillyflowers and yourself!

 • The aster develops incomplete inflorescences - it may be suffering from spider mite or aphids.
-Or the plant lacks nutrition.
-In case of violation in care, defective flowers may also appear.
+Or the plant does not have enough nutrition.
+If care is not taken care of, defective flowers may also appear.

-• Beautiful, healthy flowers will decorate your garden until the frost.
+• Beautiful, healthy flowers will decorate your garden until frost.

-As already said, I try to grow aster seedlings.
-But if this is not possible, you can grow seedlings of asters by sowing seeds in the ground in early spring.
-They do it early, in April. small plot loosen with humus, after sowing the seeds, they are watered and covered with a film.
-When the asters rise, we replace the film with a covering material so that the earth does not dry out.
+As I already said, I try to grow aster with seedlings.
+But if this is not possible, you can grow aster seedlings by sowing seeds in the ground in early spring.
+They do this early, in April.
+Small area loosen with humus, after sowing the seeds, water and cover with film.
+When the asters come up, we replace the film with a covering material so that the soil does not dry out.

 You can sow aster seeds before winter.
 So they themselves will determine in the spring when it is better for them to ascend.
-When the asters grow up, seat them in flower beds.
-By the way, such plants do not suffer from Fusarium.
+When the asters grow up, plant them in flower beds.
+By the way, such plants do not suffer from fusarium.

-Asters sprout well by self-sowing, with a friendly warm spring, they will bloom in August-September.
-They can be thinned or planted.
+Asters sprout well by self-sowing; in a warm spring, they will bloom in August-September.
+They can be thinned out or transplanted.
 But in order to get beautiful lush plants that bloom from July, you have to grow seedlings, especially in the Urals and to the north.

 Diseases of asters

-• Fusarium is a fungal disease. mature plant suddenly weakens - turns yellow, turns brown and fades on one side.
+• Fusarium- This is a fungal disease.
+Mature plant suddenly weakens - turns yellow, turns brown and withers on one side.
 There is no cure for it yet.
 Therefore, it is important to prevent such an attack.
-Observe crop rotation, do not constantly plant asters in the old place, it is better to take a break before 5 years.
-If suddenly you notice signs of the disease, then the plants need to be dug up and burned so that the rest do not become infected.
+Maintain crop rotation, do not constantly plant asters in the old place, it is better to take a break for up to 5 years.
+If you suddenly notice signs of the disease, the plants need to be dug up and burned so that the rest do not become infected.

-• Blackleg- a common disease in seedlings, also fungal.
-Develops on acidic soil, seedlings turn black and rot at the soil surface.
-Sick seedlings should be immediately removed, watered with a fungicide and sprinkled with sand on the rest of the plants.
+• Blackleg– a common disease in seedlings, also fungal.
+Developed on acidic soil, the seedlings turn black and rot at the soil surface.
+Diseased seedlings should be removed immediately, the soil should be watered with fungicide and the rest of the plants should be sprinkled with sand.

-• Rust- on leaves reverse side, swellings appear, then they dry out and wither.
+• Rust– on the leaves, with reverse side, swelling appears, then they dry out and wither.
 For prevention, you need to plant asters away from conifers.
-It is from them that rust spores fall on plants.
+It is from them that rust spores get onto plants.
 Can be sprayed with solution Bordeaux mixture(1%), and if there is already a disease, then spray every week.

 How to collect aster seeds

-Usually I leave the first, large flowers on the seeds, they have time to ripen well.
+I usually leave the first, large flowers for seeds; they have time to ripen well.
 When the flower fades, darkens, and a small fluff appears in the center, I cut it off and put it in a paper bag.
 This should be done in dry weather, during the day.
 If it is damp, you need to disassemble the inflorescence and dry it well so that the seeds do not rot.
-In a bag, the seeds usually ripen, then I store them at home until sowing.
-The bag needs to be signed so that you know which variety you are sowing.
+The seeds usually ripen in a bag, then I store them at home until sowing.
+You need to sign the bag so you know what variety you are sowing.

-Fresh seeds are good to sow before winter. late autumn into the frozen ground, so that they no longer thaw, do not germinate in the cold.
-You can even sow directly on the snow in December and sprinkle with earth, and in the spring cover this place with a film for early shoots.
+Fresh seeds are best sown before winter.
+Late autumn into the frozen ground so that they no longer thaw and germinate in the cold.
+You can even sow directly on the snow in December and cover it with soil, and in the spring cover this place with film for early shoots.

 Asters are very good for cutting.
-And my schoolboy takes five or six bouquets by the first of September: both to school and to the music school.
-Often, on Teacher's Day, he brings his flowers to school (and this is already October).
+And my schoolboy takes away five or six bouquets by the first of September: both to school and to music school.
+He often brings his flowers to school on Teacher’s Day (and this is already October).
 True, not every year is so successful.
-If hit hard frost, then the asters turn yellow and wither.
+If it hits severe frost, then the asters turn yellow and wither.

-May growing asters from seeds in your area bring you joy.
+Let growing aster from seeds on your site bring you joy.

 Read other interesting articles: